Council Tax summons

-or by calling our Telephone Payments Line on 0845 372 4112 (24 hour automated service - This call will cost you 3 pence per minute plus your phone company’s access charge)
+This is a 24 hour automated service and the call will cost you 3 pence per minute plus your phone company’s access charge.

 You have been summoned to attend Court because the Council Tax due from you has not been paid.
 We have not received the amount on your bill and reminder letter(s).
 This is a serious matter, which must be dealt with.

 What if you pay now?

 As soon as we receive full payment of the outstanding amount (including costs), proceedings will be stopped.